BAPTISMS

 Baptism Ceremony

 By appointment only.
 All dates and times for a Baptism Ceremony are pending church and Priest availability.
-The date and time MUST be confirmed with the Parish Office before scheduling.
+This following paperwork must be submitted to the Parish Office BEFORE the ceremony can be scheduled.

 Baptism Ceremonies are in English.
 We unfortunately do not have a Spanish speaking Priest available at this time.
 Latin Baptisms can also be performed pending Priest availability.